Kanegraffiti/parsl/docs/userguide/configuring.rst

       def compute(x, parsl_resource_specification={'cores': 1, 'memory': 1000, 'disk': 1000}):
           return x*2

-or updated when the app is invoked:
+or updated when the :ref:`App <app>` is invoked:

    .. code-block:: python

       spec = {'cores': 1, 'memory': 500, 'disk': 500}
       future = compute(x, parsl_resource_specification=spec)

-This ``parsl_resource_specification`` special keyword argument will inform Work Queue about the resources this app requires.
+This ``parsl_resource_specification`` special keyword argument will inform Work Queue about the resources this :ref:`App <app>` requires.
 When placing instances of ``compute(x)``, Work Queue will run as many parallel instances as possible based on each worker node's available resources.

-If an app's resource requirements are not known in advance, Work Queue has an auto-labeling feature that measures the actual resource usage of your apps and automatically chooses resource labels for you.
+If an :ref:`App <app>`'s resource requirements are not known in advance, Work Queue has an auto-labeling feature that measures the actual resource usage of your :ref:`Apps <app>` and automatically chooses resource labels for you.
 With auto-labeling, it is not necessary to provide ``parsl_resource_specification``;
-Work Queue collects stats in the background and updates resource labels as your workflow runs.
+Work Queue collects stats in the background and updates resource labels as your :ref:`Workflow <workflow>` runs.
-To activate this feature, add the following flags to your executor config:
+To activate this feature, add the following flags to your :ref:`Executor <executor>` config:

    .. code-block:: python